datalayer/datalayer/docs/databook/jupyterlab/dev-extensions.md

 [Potential solutions without Webpack](https://github.com/jupyterlab/jupyterlab/issues/5672#issuecomment-526278264)

 + Be clearer about when we have sourcemaps on, make sure sourcemaps go all the way back to TypeScript.
-+ Prebuild extensions and have them served without building
++ Prebuild extensions and have them served without building.
-+ What about VSCode model?
-They keep every plugin in a seperate process and just use message passing to communicate.
++ What about vscode model?
+They keep every extension in a seperate process and just use message passing to communicate.
 We don't do that cause we wanna give extensions access to shared JS objects and the DOM.

 ## CookieCutter